bruderol/vagrant-dev-env/README.md

 1. Simply open a command line terminal in the directory where you checked out this repository with the configuration files.
 2. Make sure you have a reliable internet connection ;-)
+3. On Windows:
+    * make sure Hyper-V support is turned off, as explained here: https://ugetfix.com/ask/how-to-disable-hyper-v-in-windows-10/
+    * VirtualBox will not work with HyperV turned on
-3. Install the VirtualBox Guest Additions plugin for Vagrant with `vagrant plugin install vagrant-vbguest`
+4. Install the VirtualBox Guest Additions plugin for Vagrant with `vagrant plugin install vagrant-vbguest`
-4. Start the initial setup with `vagrant up` (this may take a while)
+5. Start the setup with `vagrant up` (this may take a while - typically around 30 minutes in total - so take a coffee and relax! :-D )
+6. Once the installation is done you should see something like: `CLEAN UP DONE`
+7. Use `vagrant reload` to start the VM

 ## Using the VM